BBVA/kapow/docs/source/setup/install-and-configure.rst

 Download and install a binary
 -----------------------------

-Binaries for several platforms are availables from our `releases <https://github.com/BBVA/kapow/releases>`_ section, visit the latest release page and download the binary corresponding to the platfom and architecture you want to install Kapow! in.
+Binaries for several platforms are available from our `releases <https://github.com/BBVA/kapow/releases>`_ section, visit the latest release page and download the binary corresponding to the platfom and architecture you want to install Kapow! in.